 leaded gas was banned in Europe many years ago, a big discussion

 started.
 Especially in the UK 2CV owners were involved in heated

-discussions if or if not to use unleaded gas.
+discussions weather or not to use unleaded gas.
 Citroën went the

 easy way.
-They simple said that all their cars built after a certain
+They simply said that all their cars built after a certain

 year (Which I don't remember) can be run on unleaded gas.